JosieElliston/hyperscrambler/README.md

 ## Scramble definitions

-A scramble definition consists of
+A `.hscr` scramble definition consists of

 - the size and dimension of the puzzle,
 - the number of times to sample the generators,